 Back in Benirrama, taking advantage of the last hours of the day, I decide to follow the beginning of the route, which I had ruled out at first.
 This is how I arrive at the Font de Benimarsoc , where the water is born in a cave.
 Impressive, it seems that this day will not stop surprising me.

-And finally, although it should be the first, we arrive at the Font de la Mata de Benirrama, the true starting point of this route.
+And finally, although it should be the first, we arrive at the Font de la Mata de Benirrama, the real starting (or ending) point of this route.

 And since we are at the beginning, I think it is time for you to go through it for yourselves … what are you waiting for?
 I promise you it won’t disappoint you.